DataDose0808/Health_Care_Analytics_Dashboard/README.md

 Any healthcare-related recommendations presented in this project are analytical observations and should be interpreted within the appropriate professional and organizational context.

----

-# 👩🏽‍💻 About the Analyst

-**Adeola Omole**

-Aspiring Data Analyst focused on transforming raw data into meaningful insights through data analysis, visualization and business intelligence.

 ### Core Tools